Define Ransomware Attack:

-Ransomware is not new.
+Ransomware attack is not new.
 It’s been here for ages.
 The first known case was Joseph Popp, an evolutionary biologist who developed the AIDS Trojan.
 Any computer infected with the Trojan was asked to pay $189 before getting access to their computer.

 Over the years, ransomware attackers have become more sophisticated and have attacked individuals, hotel chains, hospitals, government agencies, etc. The most famous remains WannaCry not because of the level of its damage but also the media attention it garnered.